AndrewJBateman/ionic-angular-tutorial/README.md

 ## :cool: Features

-* Map is free and does not require an API key.
+* Leaflet map is free and does not require an API key.
 * [Leaflet Marker bounce](https://github.com/maximeh/leaflet.bouncemarker) is definitely cool

 ## :clipboard: Status & To-do list